mbragi/linka/docs/PRD.md

 5. User: "Show me Vendor A's profile"
 6. AI displays vendor profile (bio, categories, ratings, completed transactions)
 7. User: "I want to buy a laptop for 2 ETH"
+8. **If user is not authenticated**: AI prompts: "To make a purchase, please sign in first."
-8. AI initiates escrow creation
+9. **If user is authenticated**: AI initiates escrow creation

 ### 3. Transaction Flow